meetmikey/RealDart/README.md

 - mongo
 - grunt

+### Conf
+- Copy conf_template.coffee to conf.coffee.
+Fill in with appropriate API keys and secrets for each service

 ### Building
 - Open a terminal and go to each of the following directores, and run *npm install*, then *grunt*.
 Just leave grunt running to continuosly build changes.
   - client